Modernly designed loft bathroom in Stapleford

 Generate more space – raise the value of your house with a loft conversion

 It’s a dilemma many house owners face at some time.
-A property that once supplied ample space for your growing family unexpectedly appears frustratingly modest.
+A home that once supplied ample room for your growing household unexpectedly appears frustratingly modest.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

-However determined you are for extra living space, weighing up the expenses of a house move can be off-putting.
-Stamp duty, legal costs, surveys and more could total up to several thousand pounds, and it’s cash you won’t get back.
-There are other factors to consider too, not least your emotional connection to your house and the prospect of children changing schools.
+However desperate you are for extra living space, weighing up the expenses of a house move can be off-putting.
+Stamp duty, legal charges, surveys and more could total up to several thousand pounds, and it’s cash you won’t get back.
+There are other factors to consider too, not least your emotional attachment to your house and the prospect of kids changing schools.

 Is my house in Stapleford, Nottinghamshire suitable for an attic conversion?

-You can ask us to visit your house and check this out for you, however there are also a number of checks that you can perform yourself prior to this.
+You can ask us to visit your house and check this out for you, however there are also a couple of checks that you can perform yourself prior to this.

 An simple method to get an concept of whether your attic can be modified is to see whether any comparable houses on your street have actually had attic conversions.
 If you do identify examples, it’s more likely to be a possibility.
 If you can, it’s also worth going one step more and asking to have a look at the loft of anyone in your street that has actually had it done.